 Our RFT model using the forest of randomly spanning trees learns 30 semantic regions in this scene.
-In the learning process, around 23,000 randomly spanning trees are constructed, and one tracklet may belong to more than one randomly spanning tree.
 Figure 6 (A) visualizes some representative semantic regions3.
 According to the learned ψ and $\hat{\omega}$, the most probable source and sink for each semantic region are also shown.
 The learned semantic regions represent the primary visual flows and paths in the scene.
 They spatially expand in long ranges and well capture the global structures of the scene.
 Meanwhile, most paths are well separated and many structures are revealed at fine scales with reasonably good accuracy.
 Most learned semantic regions only have one source and one sink, except semantic region 19 which has two sources.
 Semantic region 14 also diverges.
 The results of these two regions need to be improved.
 It is observed that sources and sinks, whose boundaries are defined beforehand, only partially overlap with their semantic regions.
 One source or sink may correspond to multiple semantic regions.
 This means that although the prior provided by sources and sinks effectively guides the learning of semantic regions, it does not add strong regularization on the exact shapes of semantic regions.
 Therefore our model only needs the boundaries of sources and sinks to be roughly defined.

-For comparison, the results of optical flow based HD-P (OptHDP) model [21] and trajectory based Dual HDP (TrajHDP) [20] are shown in Figure 6 (B) and (C).
+For comparison, the results of optical flow based HD-P (OptHDP) model [28] and trajectory based Dual HDP (TrajHDP) [27] are shown in Figure 6 (B) and (C).
 Both methods are based on topic models.
-OptHDP learns the semantic regions from the temporal co-occurrence of optical flow features and it was reported to work well in traffic scenes [21].
+OptHDP learns the semantic regions from the temporal co-occurrence of optical flow features and it was reported to work well in traffic scenes [28].
 It assumed that at different time different subsets of activities happened.
 If two types of activities always happen at the same time, they cannot be distinguished.
 In our scene, pedestrians move slowly in a large hall.
 For most of the time activities on different paths are simultaneously observed with large temporal overlaps.
-Temporal cooccurrence information is not discriminative enough in this scenario.
-As a result, different paths are incorrectly merged into one semantic region by OptHDP as shown in Figure 6 (B).
+Temporal co-occurrence information is not discriminative enough in this scenario.
+As a result, different paths are incorrectly merged into one semantic region by OptHDP.
 TrajHDP is related to our method.
 It assumed that a significant portion of trajectories were complete and that if two locations were on the same semantic region they were connected by many trajectories.
 However, a large number of complete trajectories are unavailable from this crowded scene.
 Without MRF and source-sink priors, TrajHDP can only learn semantic regions expanded in short ranges.
 Some paths close in space are incorrectly merged.
 For example, the two paths (21 and 15 in Figure 6 (A)) learned by our approach are close in the bottom-right region of the scene.
 They are separated by our approach because they diverge toward different sinks in the top region.
 However, since TrajHDP cannot well capture long-range distributions, they merge into one semantic region shown in the fifth row of Figure 6 (C).
 Overall, the semantic regions learned by our approach are more accurate and informative than OptHDP and TrajHDP.